Claims handling process

 You may supplement your notice of injury and send clarifications for the claims handling electronically or by post when the processing of your case has commenced.
 You cannot supplement your notice by the phone.
 Any additional information and clarifications must always be submitted in writing.

-Submit documents to the Patient Insurance Centre electronically
+Submit questions and documents to the Patient Insurance Centre electronically

-You can submit documents and additional information related to your claim, such as appendices to your notice of injury or a response to an invitation to a hearing, to the Patient Insurance Centre electronically at the address:
+You can send questions or submit documents and additional information related to your claim, such as appendices to your notice of injury or a response to an invitation to a hearing, to the Patient Insurance Centre electronically at the address:

 - Electronic submissions become possible after the Patient Insurance Centre has started processing your claim and has issued a claim reference number for your case.